BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 .. note::

 	In the past, the ``shapely`` package did not install properly on Windows.
-	If you encounter this issue, try following the instructions `here <https://github.com/Toblerity/Shapely#built-distributions>`_.
+	If you encounter this issue, try installing it manually following the instructions `here <https://github.com/Toblerity/Shapely#built-distributions>`_.

 Trying Some Examples
 --------------------